Yeongie/Lab03-DatapathControlUnit/README.md

 Finally, create a file called REPORT.md and use GitHub markdown to write your lab report.
 This lab report will again be short, and comprised of two sections.
 The first section is a description of each test case.
 Use this section to discuss what changes you made in your tests from the prelab until this final report.
-The second section should include your waveform and discuss how this waveform shows the no more ripples caused the delay.
+The second section should include your waveform.

 ## Submission: